russell-archer/StoreHelper/README.md

 ![](./readme-assets/StoreHelperDemo9.png)

-You'll need to do this for both targets (iOS and macOS).

 Should you wish to disable StoreKit testing then repeat the above steps and remove the StoreKit configuration file from the **StoreKit Configuration** list.

 # Creating a Production Product List